hyperion-rt/hyperion/documentation/source/tutorials/tutorial_plotting.rst

 We are now ready to make a simple SED plot.
 The first step is to extract the SED from the output file from the radiation transfer code.
-This step is described in detail in :ref:`postprocessing`.
+This step is described in detail in :ref:`post-processing`.
 Combining this with what we learned above about making plots, we can write scripts that will fetch SEDs and plot them.
 For example, if we want to plot an SED for the first inclination and the largest aperture, we can do::